takashato/nova-map-marker-field/README.md

 # Nova Map Marker Field
 This package allows adding fields with Mapbox, to select a location (by long - latitude).\
 \
-**This page is still under development, it is basicually functioning but not guaranted working perfectly or match multiple use cases**
+**This package is still under development, it is basicually functioning but not guaranted working perfectly or match multiple use cases**

 ## Prerequisite
 This field requires attributes using the package [MatanYadaev/laravel-eloquent-spatial](https://github.com/MatanYadaev/laravel-eloquent-spatial)